 More Breakfast Ideas

-While I could eat just a german pancake for breakfast, I usually fill out our table for the boys.
-I make some breakfast potatoes, crispy oven bacon, and mimosas if it’s the weekend… The kids get orange juice.
+While I could eat just a german pancake for breakfast, I usually fill out our table for the whole family.
+I make some breakfast potatoes, crispy oven bacon, and mimosas if it’s the weekend (Just orange juice for the kids).